Chet Laabs: Minor leagues (1935)

 Laabs began playing professional baseball in 1935 for the Fort Wayne Chiefs of the Three-I League.
 In 87 games at Fort Wayne, he compiled a .384 batting average with a .699 slugging percentage and 56 extra-base hits.
 He was leading the minor leagues with a .427 average before missing a month due to an ankle injury.
 Despite the games missed due to injury, he led the Three-I League with 24 home runs.
+Laabs also had 96 RBI to win the league's Triple Crown.

 Detroit Tigers (1936–39)

 In October 1935,the Detroit Tigers purchased Laabs from the Milwaukee Brewers of the American Association.
 He attended spring training with the Tigers in 1936 but did not make the club.
 The Tigers decided to convert him from an infielder to an outfielder and sent him back to the Brewers to learn to play the outfield.
 In 1936, he appeared in 157 games for the Brewers, compiling a .324 batting average with 85 extra-base hits, including 42 home runs.

 In the spring of 1937, manager Mickey Cochrane was impressed by Laabs' increased power.
 Laabs had built up his arm strength working as a steamfitter.
 Cochrane opined that Laabs had the best wrists in baseball and added: "He has massive shoulders and from the waist up he is as big as any giant.
 And his wrists and forearms are as good as you will find in the majors."
 The Tigers were sufficiently impressed that they sold outfielder (and future Hall of Famer) Al Simmons to make room for Laabs on the team's roster.

 During his rookie season, Laabs appeared in 72 games for the 1937 Tigers.
 He hit only .240 with eight home runs and 37 RBIs in 242 at bats.
 When he was sent down to the Toledo Mud Hens in mid-May, the Detroit Free Press opined: "Although a brilliant prospect the youngster has not had sufficient experience to oust any of the regular from the Tigers' outfield."
 Laabs hit .410 in 21 games at Toledo.